-3) Discussion Are the presented concepts plausible and useful as sensitizing concepts for our ethnographic research? - Is the presented concept of doing collaboration specific enough to observe practices of collaboration in family-day care relations?
-How do the sensitizing concepts relate to your research experiences?
-Where do you see fruitful connections to your work and your results? - Do you have empirical experience with displaying collaboration ? • How can we further develop these sensitizing concepts moving forward?
-P, ARTNER 11 Thank you for your attention!
-Bischoff-Pabst@uni-mainz.de rakii rakii
+3) Discussion Are the presenter ethnographic relationships and the second ed concepts plausible and useful as sensitizing concepts search? s for our d concept of doing collaboration specific enough to observe pract n family-day care relations? ices of itizing concepts relate to your research experiences?
+W connections to your work and your results? /here do Do you have er npirical experience with displaying collaboration?
+How can we furt her develop these sensitizing concepts moving forward 1?
+PARTNER 11 Thank you for your attention!
+Bischoff-Pabst@uni-mainz.de KOMMENT GUTENBERG UNIVERSITÄT MONGU Universität Trier PARTNER